kpkr110/kpkr110/README.md

-## Hi there 👋 My name is SangHyune Lee
+## Hi there 👋 My name is SangHyun Lee

 <!--
 **kpkr110/kpkr110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.